HildoBijl/stepwise/packages/value-types/README.md

 - `ValueType`, an optional combination of input-value, serialization, and equality adapters for one discriminator.
 - `ValueTypes`, a registry of value types keyed by discriminator.
+- `ValueTypeAdapters`, the three extracted capability registries.
+- `isValueType` and `isValueTypes`, runtime guards for definitions and registries.

 The package also reuses the erased heterogeneous-registry types owned by each capability package.
 It does not weaken the strongly typed adapter definitions used when creating individual value types.